 Project updates

 In September 2024, Dr Walter Muruet joined the team as a research assistant to anaylse our quantitative data alongside post-doc Dr Mohammad Aryaie.
 The full project team met in our new building in White City in October.
 The qual team is making contact with our first case study hospitals to set up the interviews.
-The oversight committee, chaired by Prof Iain Moppett, aims to hold its second meeting before year end.
+The oversight committee, chaired by Prof Iain Moppett, aims to hold its second meeting in early 2025.

 Dissemination activities